 Overall, however, you may have to put up with a few problems when attempting to use VLC with your Chromecast devices, just because the ability to stream to your television or stereo simply isn’t finished yet.
 That said, let us know in the comments below if you’re having issues and we’ll do our best to see if there’s a way to fix the problem within VLC.

-VLC is one of the best video players available today, and the inclusion of Chromecast capabilities into the platform only make it a better experience for involved.
-While the Cast support is limited at this time to only Windows and Android, it’s a strong start to a feature we hope will only improve over time.
+VLC is one of the best video players available today, and the inclusion of Chromecast capabilities into the platform only make it a better experience for all involved.
+While it isn’t perfect and it has some hiccups, it’s a strong start to a feature we hope will only improve over time.
 Still, the limitations that are there right now can be pretty frustrating, especially when things almost work but don’t quite get there.
-We’ll keep this guide up to date with any improvements that come down the line with future versions of VLC 3.x, as the days of 3.0 are early.
-Still, it’s nice to see that this long-awaited feature has finally been launched, and we’re guessing our readers are pretty happy about it as well.
+We’ll keep this guide up to date with any improvements that come down the line with future versions of VLC 3.x.
+Still, it’s nice to see that this long-awaited feature has been launched, and we’re guessing our readers are pretty happy about it as well.